JelleVerstappen/6IICT-PROG4/recursion/Opdracht 2.6 Minesweeper/README.md

   <img src="Images/simple_cascade_gif.gif" width="200" height="250"/>
 </p>

 As mentioned above, the proper version of the `cascade()` method uses recursion.
 The recursive method is more complicated than those in previous exercises.
 The reason for this is that there isn't just one base case.
-Before trying the method think about following situations.
+Before implementing the method think about following situations.
 When should the recursion take place and how many times should cascade be recursively called?
-* `cascade()` can be called with a row or column number that is outside of the board (example: row=-1,column=4 || row=3,column=8).
+* `cascade()` is called with a row or column number that is outside of the board (example: row=-1,column=4 || row=3,column=8).
 * The given row and column number point to a cell with a mine.
 * The given row and column number point to a cell with one or more neighbouring mines.
 * The given row and column number point to a cell with no neighbouring mines.